The Worker Confidence Index (WCI) dropped significantly in the second quarter to 99.7 - the same level for this time last year.

 And, all of this happened as the gross domestic product has increased.

-Download the short executive summary of the full report by completing the fields below:
+Download the full report by completing the fields below: